Asymptotic Estimation for Eigenvalues in the Exponential Potential and for Zeros of $K_{{\rm i}\nu}(z)$ with Respect to Order: Zeros of

 Simple expressions for $\nu_n$ are not known.
-Implicit expressions for them involve, in particular, Airy function zeros \cite{Balogh:1967,Dunster:1990,Ferreira&Sesma:2008} while the asymptotic behavior of $\nu_n$ as $n\to\infty$ is known only in rather rough estimations \cite{Magnus&Kotin:1960,Cochran:1965,Bagirova&Khanmamedov:2020} being weakly convergent due to the $\ln n$ and $\ln\ln n$ dependences.
-From our asymptotic estimation (\ref{eq:En-asymp}) for eigenvalues, shifting $n\to n-1$ to start counting zeros from unity, we have the following asymptotic behavior of the zeros of $K_{i\nu}(z)$:
+Implicit expressions for them involve, in particular, Airy function zeros~\cite{Balogh:1967,Dunster:1990,Ferreira&Sesma:2008} while the asymptotic behavior of $\nu_n$ as $n\to\infty$ is known only in rather rough estimations~\cite{Bagirova&Khanmamedov:2020,Cochran:1965,Magnus&Kotin:1960} being weakly convergent due to the $\ln n$ and $\ln\ln n$ dependences.
+From our asymptotic estimation (\ref{eq:En-asymp}) for eigenvalues, shifting $n\to n-1$ to start counting zeros from unity, we have the following asymptotic behavior of the zeros of $K_{{\rm i}\nu}(z)$:

 As we will see in the next section, this expression gives values quite close to the real ones even for small $n$.
-For instance, already the first zero of $K_{i\nu}(1)$ is approximated with the relative uncertainty less than 1\%.
-For $K_{i\nu}(2)$, the first zero has the relative uncertainty of 3\% dropping below 1\% already at the third zero.
-The accuracy of the approach is demonstrated in Fig.~\ref{fig:Kerror}.
+For instance, already the first zero of $K_{{\rm i}\nu}(1)$ is approximated with the relative error less than 1\%.
+For $K_{{\rm i}\nu}(2)$, the first zero has the relative error of 3\% dropping below 1\% already at the third zero.
+The accuracy of the approach is demonstrated in Figure~\ref{fig:Kerror}.
 The remainder term can be estimated from (\ref{eq:ln2e}).